 A question I often get asked by students is, “What is the best digital marketing book?”

 It’s not easy to answer; the majority of digital marketing books don’t have a long shelf life.
-The information around best practices needs to be fluid as algorithms change, tactics lose their effectiveness, and the platform rules constantly shift.
+The information around best practices needs to be fluid as algorithms change, marketing tactics lose their effectiveness, and the platform rules constantly shift.

-While digital marketing books that are rich on tactics continue to be updated and recycled, there are a number that have managed to withstand the test of time.
+While digital marketing books that are rich on marketing tactics continue to be updated and recycled, there are a number that have managed to withstand the test of time.
 Included in the list below are also the books that every digital marketer should read for developing a well-rounded understanding of behavioral psychology, growth mindset, and a few other areas that will help you stay ahead of the pack.

 1. Influence: The Psychology of Persuasion by Robert Cialdini